jchatel/quickmail-next-docs/leads/resuming-and-cancelling-leads.md

-# Resuming and Cancelling Leads
+# Resuming and Canceling Leads

+**In this article:**

+- Why cancel leads?

+- Why resume leads?

+- How to resume or cancel leads?

+  - From the campaign

+  - From the lead's quick view

 ## Why Cancel Leads?

-Canceling leads allows you to stop sending them emails from the campaign.
+Canceling a lead stops the campaign from sending them further emails.
+The lead's status will change to "Canceled."

 ## Why Resume Leads?

-Resuming leads on the other hand, allows you to resume sending emails to leads who have a 'Canceled', 'Replied', 'Completed' status.

-**Note:** Resuming leads will change their stage to 'Running' while Canceling leads will change their stage to 'Canceled'
+Resuming a lead restarts email sending for leads with a "Canceled," "Replied," or "Completed" status.
+The lead's status will change to "Running."

+There are several reasons you may need to resume leads:

+- **To bypass a wait step** — if you want a lead to move to the next step earlier than scheduled, resuming them will skip the remaining wait time.

+- **To apply an updated wait step** — changing a wait step does not affect leads already scheduled under the old setting.
+To apply the new wait step, you need to manually resume those leads.

+- **To resume out-of-office leads** — if you know when a lead will be back, you can resume them on a specific date so the next email sends at the right time.
+- **To resume leads that ran into an error** - leads don't automatically resume after the error is fixed.
+So you have to manually resume those.

 ## How to Resume or Cancel Leads?

-### From the campaign
+### From the Campaign

-Resuming or canceling leads from the campaign allows you to do actions in bulk.
+Resuming or canceling from the campaign allows you to take action on multiple leads at once.

-To resume or cancel leads from the campaign, go to the Campaigns page → Open a campaign → Leads page → Select leads → Click the Play (to start or resume) or Pause icon (to cancel)
+Go to **Campaigns** → open a campaign → **Leads** page → select the leads → click the **Play** icon to resume or the **Pause** icon to cancel.

 ![screenshot](../images/000_file-74xoyJ6kvG.png)

-### From the lead's quickview
+### From the Lead's Quick View

-Resuming or canceling leads from the lead's quickview allows you to resume or cancel leads on the Leads page, Campaign's Leads page, or Opportunities.
+Resuming or canceling from the quick view allows you to take action on individual leads from the List page, the campaign's Leads page, or Opportunities.

-To open quickview, click on the lead's thumbnail → second tab → Cancel progress or Resume progress
+To open the quick view, click the lead's thumbnail → go to the second tab → click **Resume Progress** or **Cancel Progress**.

 ![screenshot](../images/001_file-0GKnpKkGYp.png)